mihai10001/img_to_ascii/README.md

-# Image to ASCII(text) converter.
+## Image to ASCII (text) converter.
 __A personal project made for fun.
-Widely known concept, reimagined.__
+Widely known concept, implemented by me.__
 _I had to create some algorithms, that deal with pixel arrays of 1D or 3D.
 Also other various array computations, mapping pixel to characters, etc._
 It needs a couple of optimizations, but the overall performance is fine.

-## Output examples :
+### Output examples :

 | Original Image | Output Color | Output BW |
 | ----------- | ----------- | ----------- |